Piotr255/Piotr255/README.md

 ## Hi there 👋
-I'm a third year computer science student at AGH in Cracow.
-Currently, I'm actively looking for an internship opportunity.
+I'm a fourth year computer science student at AGH in Cracow.
 I'm passionate about technology and always eager to take on new challenges.

 ## 💼 Proficient With
 [![My Skills](https://skillicons.dev/icons?i=js,ts,express,prisma,react,java,sql)](https://skillicons.dev)